domagojk/devadvice-blog/content/blog/blog/patterns-for-designing-flexible-architecture-in-node.js-(cqrsesonion)/index.md

 The project I’m building can be described as a platform which helps authors (developers, artists, writers etc.) receive feedback early on and reach the audience for their work regardless of their popularity.
 It’s an online adaptation of a scientific journal publishing and peer reviewing.

-For more details, you can look at the [project readme](https://github.com/domagojk/beenion).
-But, for this post, it’s sufficient to understand that there are three main entities which are shaping a domain model of the application:
+For this post, it’s sufficient to understand that there are three main entities which are shaping a domain model of the application:

 - **article** — a submission (like a blog post or a youtube video) an author is promoting
 - **journal** — collection of articles which are accepted only if a set of rules defined by the journal is satisfied